 Gary: There is more information and fact sheets on Family Reports and the role of Family Consultants on the Family Court’s website.
 There are also further useful family law articles and podcasts on our website about parenting matters and other Family Court proceedings.

-Please do not hesitate to contact us for a consultation should you still have any further questions on the Family Report process, or if you require any assistance with parenting issues or proceedings that are currently before the Court..
+Please do not hesitate to contact our Gold Coast Lawyers for a consultation should you still have any further questions on the Family Report process, or if you require any assistance with parenting issues or proceedings that are currently before the Court..